White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 Which Gold Is More Valuable: White or Yellow?

-On the global market: All karat golds are valued equally.
-1 gram of pure gold (24K) is worth the same regardless of which colored gold it came from.
+On the global market: All karat variants are valued equally.
+1 gram of pure gold (24K) is worth the same regardless of which colored alloy it came from.

-When selling: Buyers pay for pure gold content.
+When selling: Buyers pay for pure metal content.
 Color doesn't matter:

 - 14K: Same price per gram (any color)